Keep crime out of Sport: together against criminal manipulations of sports competitions

 Joint Closing Event for European Commission DG-HOME co-funded projects on Combating Sports...

 Riga 9 & 10 May 2017

-Six experts, including from the Council of Europe, will be in Latvia providing customised on-site...
+Six experts, including from the Council of Europe, were in Latvia providing customised on-site...

 Nicosia 3 & 4 May 2017

-Six experts, including from the Council of Europe, will be in Cyprus providing customised on-site...
+Six experts, including from the Council of Europe, were in Cyprus providing customised on-site...